Littlehampton railway station: Accidents

-Carriage Shed and Stabling Sidings
+Carriage shed and stabling sidings

 A locomotive shed was also provided.
 Built with the station, it also went out of use in 1937 when the line was electrified.
 Currently in use at Littlehampton is a carriage shed used to store, maintain and clean Class 377 'Electrostars', more recently next to the shed, two more sidings have been fitted with waste disposal facilities to empty train toilets and are used to store trains over night.
 Two more sidings were constructed for train storage.
 Also present is a train washer and siding for trains to dry in.
 Light maintenance jobs can also be carried out on trains at Littlehampton.